 WITNESSES: HIGHLAND SUMNER, LLC, a Florida limited liability company By: Heath Construction and Management, LLC.
-Its: Manager [Print Name] Warren K. "Rennie" Heath II, Manager [Print Name] STATE OF FLORIDA COUNTY OF by Warren K. "Rennie" Heath II, as Manager of Heath Construction and Management, LLC, C. He is personally known to me or has produced (type of identification) as identification.
+Its: Manager [Print Name] Warren K. "Rennie" Heath II, Manager [Print Name] STATE OF FLORIDA COUNTY OF by Warren K. "Rennie" Heath II, a acknowledged before me this day of, 2019, s Manager of Heath Construction and Management, LLC, LC.
+He is personally known to me or has produced (type of identification) as identification.
 NOTARY PUBLIC, STATE OF FLORIDA (Print, Type or Stamp Commissioned Name of Notary Public)

-WITNESSES: TOWNE PARK COMMUNITY DEVELOPMENT DISTRICT [Print Name] D. Joel Adams Chairperson, Board of Supervisors [Print Name] STATE OF FLORIDA COUNTY OF by D. Joel Adams, as Cha ument was acknowledged before me this day of, 2019, airperson of the Board of Supervisors of the Towne Park Community He is personally known to me or has produced (type of identification) as identification.
-NOTARY PUBLIC, STATE OF FLORIDA (Print, Type or Stamp Commissioned Name of Notary Public) Exhibit A: Composite Exhibit B: Legal Description of Assessment Area 3C Preliminary Engineer's Report dated November 2014, as amended by that First Amendment to the Master Engineer's Report dated March 2018, and supplemented by that Fourth Supplemental Engineer's Report Phase 3C (Assessment Area 3C) dated September 2019
+WITNESSES: TOWNE PARK COMMUNITY DEVELOPMENT DISTRICT [Print Name] D. Joel Adams Chairperson, Board of Supervisors [Print Name] STATE OF FLORIDA COUNTY OF by D. Joel Adams, as Chairperson of the Boa Development District.
+He is person edged before me this day of, 2019 rd of Supervisors of the Towne Park Community onally known to me or has produce be of identification) as identification.
+N OTARY PUBLIC, STATE OF FLORIDA

+(Print, Type or Stamp Commissioned Name of Notary Public)

+Exhibit A: Composite Exhibit B:

+Legal Description of Assessment Area 3C

+Preliminary Engineer's Report dated November 2014, as amended by that First Amendment to the Master Engineer's Report dated March 2018, and supplemented by that Fourth Supplemental Engineer's Report Phase 3C (Assessment Area 3C) dated September